pgdogdev/docs/docs/features/plugins/index.md

 name = "my_plugin"
 ```

-This can be the name of the library (without the `lib` prefix or the `.so`/`.dylib` extension) or relative/absolute path to the shared library, for example:
+This can be the name of the library (without the `lib` prefix or the `.so`/`.dylib` extension) or a relative/absolute path to the shared library, for example:

 ```toml
 [[plugins]]